PapaIL/WindowsMosquittoFiles/README.md

     AND also install mosquitto as a service.

 Disregard the installer's messages about .dll files to get because
-      some are wrong versions and one source site is overwhelming.
+      some are wrong versions and one source is overkill.
          I believe this repository provides the needed files.

  Warning: When finished, the mosquitto-****.exe to install Mosquitto may say that it succeeded,